roytang/blog/content/posts/2004/10/the-48-laws-of-power.md

 12. Use Selective Honesty and Generosity to Disarm Your Victim

-13. When Asking for Help, Appeal to People&#8217;s Self-Interest, Never Their Mercy or Gratitude
+13. When Asking for Help, Appeal to People&'s Self-Interest, Never Their Mercy or Gratitude

 14. Pose as a Friend, Work as a Spy